 - Removal of administrative obstacles to the above

-Their mission recognizes the numerous ways that drug and alcohol addiction shapes our citizens, families and society as a whole, and develops goals that can help to alleviate the impact of these things, by instead replacing them with positive and proactive steps towards change.
+Their mission recognizes the numerous ways that drug and alcohol addiction shapes our citizens, families, and society as a whole, and develops goals that can help to alleviate the impact of these things, by instead replacing them with positive and proactive steps towards change.
 The following objective titles were taken from their website, with the information paraphrased from their materials regarding the milestones they hope to reach.

 Education — Education is a cornerstone of any substance abuse awareness initiative.
 MOAR is no different.
-They desire that students have an easier time obtaining information about substance abuse and addiction by proposed measures to offer peer education, student assistance programs and counselors and a more active integration of recovery concepts within high school.
+They desire that students have an easier time obtaining information about substance abuse and addiction by proposed measures to offer peer education, student assistance programs, and counselors and more active integration of recovery concepts within a high school.
 They also assert that all health care providers should have more official instruction about substance abuse and recovery.

-Insurance — The sad truth is, many times, financial reasons are reason why people feel that they are unable to seek or obtain treatment.
+Insurance — The sad truth is, many times, financial reasons are the reason why people feel that they are unable to seek or obtain treatment.
 MOAR endeavors to remove this barrier, providing individuals in need with greater access to treatment for an amount of time that is suitable and geared towards their needs, whether it be inpatient or outpatient treatment.
 In the case of the former, by ensuring coverage for long-term treatment and supplemental recovery support options that can help to protect against relapse.

 They design to make this a more viable reality by better reimbursement for licensed drug and alcohol clinicians, and greater parity, meaning that each individual seeking treatment has access to an equal standard of coverage for their mental health and substance abuse treatment needs.

-Adolescent and Family Services — Again, an addiction doesn’t just affect the person who is taking the drugs or alcohol, instead, their family can suffer at the hand of this devastation.
+Adolescent and Family Services — Again, addiction doesn’t just affect the person who is taking the drugs or alcohol, instead, their family can suffer at the hand of this devastation.
 To alleviate this burden, MOAR wants to see more family support led by peers, greater services designed for youth and family, and for adolescents that are in need of substance abuse treatment, recovery centers in every county within Massachusetts that are geared towards this younger demographic of people.

 Housing — When a person finds themselves overcome by substance abuse or addiction they very commonly experience a great sense of instability.
 Many times, they may have lost important parts of their life within their pursuit to find and use drugs or alcohol.
 These instabilities and lack of structure can increase a person’s odds of continuing or relapsing to substance abuse.
-MOAR recognizes the need for a greater availability of sober, and eventually, permanent housing options.
+MOAR recognizes the need for greater availability of sober, and eventually, permanent housing options.

 Licensed Recovery Homes — Treatment can mean the difference between a life that continues to be overrun by the damage and health risks associated with substance abuse, or a better, more stable, drug-free life.
 Sadly, today there is yet a vast discrepancy between the number of individuals who need care and those who receive it.

-Recovery Support — Treatment is not the end all to sobriety.
+Recovery Support — Treatment is not the end-all to sobriety.
 Instead, a person must continuously reinvest in their recovery.
-MOAR hopes to give people a larger platform on which to base their recovery by seeing connections to Peer to Peer Recovery support services, recovery centers and recovery coaching grow.
+MOAR hopes to give people a larger platform on which to base their recovery by seeing connections to Peer to Peer Recovery support services, recovery centers, and recovery coaching grow.

-Criminal Justice Addiction Recovery Support — MOAR acknowledges the vast impact that drugs and alcohol have within our criminal justice system, and seeks to advocate amendments to the perimeters of the current sentencing guidelines that affects this population.
+Criminal Justice Addiction Recovery Support — MOAR acknowledges the vast impact that drugs and alcohol have within our criminal justice system and seeks to advocate amendments to the perimeters of the current sentencing guidelines that affects this population.
 In addition, they seek to impact the lives of those who are already incarcerated by improving the treatment services that are offered, while granting even greater accessibility to these programs.
 In order for these individuals to have a chance at the most lasting benefit of this treatment, they propose that our system takes reentry support far more seriously.